 Case Study

-Te Pāroa School
+Te Pāroa Kura

 Delivering a Future-Focused School through Complex Staged Delivery